yamatt/blog/content/showcase/chardiff.md

 I have seen subsequent posts around the web of tools like this, and there are [definitely better ones out there](https://github.com/johannhof/difference.rs).

-But it wasn't to be the best, just to expand my knowledge.
+But it wasn't to be the best but to expand my knowledge.
 I now have a template for future projects.